Monear/git_setup/init.md

 3. `git commit -m "Initial commit"` - Commits the files with a message.
 4. `git remote add origin git@github.com:username/repo.git` - Adds the remote repository.
 5. `git push -u origin master` - Pushes the changes to the remote repository.

-Now your local repository is linked to your remote GitHub repository, and your initial commit has been pushed.